stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.loading/pdfloadoptions/get_pagecount/_index.md

 ---
+title: Aspose::Words::Loading::PdfLoadOptions::get_PageCount method
-title: get_PageCount
+linktitle: get_PageCount
 second_title: Aspose.Words for C++ API Reference
-description: Gets the number of pages to read.
-Default is MaxValue which means all pages of the document will be read.
+description: Aspose::Words::Loading::PdfLoadOptions::get_PageCount method.
+Gets the number of pages to read.
+Default is MaxValue which means all pages of the document will be read in C++.
 type: docs
 weight: 14
 url: /cpp/aspose.words.loading/pdfloadoptions/get_pagecount/